Rimmerworld: Production

-"Rimmerworld" was filmed back to back with "Gunmen of the Apocalypse" to avoid having to rebuild the sets and models for the Simulant ship, and having to hire actress Elizabeth Hickling twice.
-It was planned as a sequel to "Gunmen" but was effectively cut down from its original idea.

-This episode was planned to air fourth in the series run, but was eventually placed fifth, after "Emohawk: Polymorph II".
-This had the added bonus of tying up continuity – Lister refers to the Simulant ship they shot down "a couple of weeks back" (meaning time for the crew had passed at the same rate as it had for the audience), the equipment used in the previous episode is said to have broken down, Cat wears the same outfit twice (although he unconvincingly claims the one in this episode is slightly different) and the final scene about something terrible happening to Lister foreshadows his future self appearing in "Out of Time".
+"Rimmerworld" was a follow-up to "Gunmen of the Apocalypse" but was recorded the week before it.
+The episode was eventually moved to be fifth in the series, with "Emohawk: Polymorph II" in between.

 Cultural references

 The process of terraforming the planet from desolation to verdant paradise over the course of six days mimics the Genesis creation narrative.
 The Biblical allusion continues with Rimmer comparing himself to Adam in the Garden of Eden, however, he seemingly confuses that story with the adventures of Tarzan in which Jane is the love interest of the jungle-dwelling hero.
 The Thirty Years' War and the Hundred Years' War are both referenced when Kryten explains how long Rimmer will spend on the other side of the wormhole before help can arrive.

 Reception

 This episode has been described as "one of the strangest adventures" in Series VI.

 The episode was due to be broadcast as part of a repeat season on 13 March 1996.
 It was suspended due to the Dunblane massacre, when it was feared that the gun-toting simulant at the start of the episode, and other references to a "psychotic deranged ruthless killer", could be thought to parallel the real-life tragedy, and thus be considered offensive.
 "Out of Time" was shown in its place, followed by series IV episode "Dimension Jump" a week later; "Rimmerworld" itself was eventually repeated in mid-April.